July 3rd 2019

 “The full name of the organization is South of Market Arts, Resources, Technology, and Services, which points to an earlier era of the organization which provided much needed and much used support services for arts organizations throughout the city, such as the mural resource center, graphic design and printing, costume bank and rentals, and a service that constructed stages, sound and lighting systems for performances in every neighborhood.
 Even though SOMArts doesn’t offer these services currently, it is part of an important legacy that has helped to shape and create culture in the city,” says Kevin B. Chen.

-Building the Building contemplates SOMArts as a microcosm of the Bay Area, whose identity is greatly shaped by the regions artists, collectives, movements, and rebellions.
+Through the stewardship of past and current leadership, including Bernice Bing, Jack Davis, Lex Leifheit, Jess Young, and Maria Jenson, Building the Building contemplates SOMArts as a microcosm of the Bay Area, whose identity is greatly shaped by the regions artists, collectives, movements, and rebellions.
 As Chen affirms, “Even in our highly digitized and mediated world, physical buildings still play a crucial role in developing and sustaining community.”

 Amongst the stellar list of exhibiting artists are E. Oscar Maynard and Cece Carpio, both debuting new works.
 SOMArts’ annex will house a large scale, paper and light installation by prolific artist Victor Mario Zaballa and Ann Chamberlain, and Oliver DiCicco showcases seven interactive kinetic sound sculptures across the main gallery floor.
 Peter Max Lawrence gender queers heteronormative body ideals through multiple tropes.
 Johanna Poethig revisits her piece, High Stakes Divination Cards, providing tarot readings during the run of show.
 Environmentally conscious artist Truong Tran uses recycled materials to imagine the possibilities of the discarded.